archie0732/nhentai-comic-crawler/README.md

 ## Features

-* download comic on nhentia by use comic ID
+* download comic on nhentai by use comic ID

 ### Update Log (Current Status: Maintenance)